 FPO, AP 96595

-Somebody told the BBC that the U.N. might ban overflights next, which is kind of strange, considering as the Security Council is the only international body with the power to do that.
-(The government mentioned that on page 3 of the explanatory memo.)
-I guess they were afraid that Mauritius might declare the airspace closed and the airlines would respect it because reasons?
-Or that the U.K. should care even if the airlines did start flying around the islands because … other reasons?
+Somebody told the BBC that the U.N. might ban flights over the BIOT, which is kind of strange, considering as the Security Council is the only international body with the power to do that and the U.K., last I checked, has a veto.
+(On page 3 of the explanatory memo the government said that the decision could affect overflights without saying how.)
+I guess London was afraid that Mauritius might declare the airspace closed and the airlines would respect it because reasons?
+Or that the U.K. should care if foreign airlines started flying around the islands because … other reasons?

-Procedural issues for the UK at the Comprehensive Nuclear-Test-Ban Treaty Organisation.
-I have been unable to find anything about what this might mean.
+The decision caused “procedural issues” for the U.K. at the Comprehensive Nuclear-Test-Ban Treaty Organisation.
+I have been unable to find out what these procedural issues might be.

 Mauritius threatened to throw Britain off the Indian Ocean Tuna Commission.
 That would do … uh … nothing?
 Like, the Royal Navy could still challenge foreign boats in BIOT waters.
 And it’s the Tuna Commission.
-It sounds like a punch line.
+It sounds like the punch line to a joke that doesn’t belong in a serious government document.

 The Starmer government told Bloomberg that it was also worried that the International Telecommunications Union might deny the U.K. the right to use parts of the electromagnetic spectrum.
-(Also on page 3, the memo mentions “secure communications” under threat.)
-Uh … how?
+(Also on page 3, the memo mentions “secure communications” as possibly threatened.)
+Uh … how would the ITU do this?
 In 2024 the ITU ruled in favor of Iran, stating that the U.S. had to stop Starlink transmissions in Iranian territory.
 I need not tell you how that went.

 It is remotely possible that the U.N.
-General Assembly might pass a resolution.
+General Assembly might pass a resolution against Britain.
 But, well, those are recommendations with no legal force.
 If they were, then the French island of Mayotte would be in trouble.
 (See Resolution 42/17.
 Or Resolution 49/18.)
-Mayotte is in trouble, but mostly because so many Comorians are voting with their feet against their country’s perplexing decision to leave the French Republic in 1975.
+Mayotte is in trouble, but mostly because so many Comorians are voting with their feet against their country’s perplexing decision to leave the French Republic in 1975, and that is angering the good people of Mayotte.

 You are happy to be in France.
 If it wasn’t for France, you would be in way deeper shit, ten thousand times more, there is no place in the Indian Ocean where people receive more help.